creativecommons/commoners/README.md

 ## WordPress

-See the setup/ directory for information.
+See the `setup/` directory for information.

+# How To Install

+## Production

+See the `setup/` directory .

+## Testing

+See the `test-setup/` directory.

+Be very careful with this code, it deletes things.
+And drops them.

 # Design Notes